-Launching a B2B startup requires identifying your target audience.
-Senders often target large enterprise accounts or mainstream buyers, assuming that securing one large deal will validate their product.
+Launching a B2B startup means identifying the target audience.
+Founders often go after large enterprise accounts or mainstream buyers, assuming one large deal will validate the product.

 Targeting mainstream buyers too early is a major mistake.
-Mainstream customers expect completed products with extensive feature sets, verified security compliance, and round-the-clock support.
+Mainstream customers expect finished products with extensive feature sets, verified security compliance, and round-the-clock support.
 They have low tolerance for early product bugs.

-To validate your product and build traction, you must target early adopters.
-These are operators who experience the problem your software resolves and are willing to use early tools to resolve it.
+To validate the product and build traction, target early adopters.
+These are operators who feel the problem your software solves and will use early tools to solve it.

 A common mistake is treating every startup as an early adopter.
 Many small companies are just as conservative as enterprises because they have no time, no budget, and no tolerance for workflow disruption.
 They may like your idea and still never use it.